builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

 ```

 - Public setters allow clients to initialize properties with any value--valid or not.

+---

+:warning: Anything that you allow to happen in software--will happen.
+It's only a matter of time.
+Including objects being initialized with improper values.

+---

 #### Public setters do not support internal validation